funding for soil science

 Applications are reviewed on a quarterly basis and applicants will be notified of the outcome within 28 days of the review.
 As there are limited funds, applicants are encouraged to apply earlier in the year to ensure funds are available.

-Up to £500 is available to encourage primary, secondary and tertiary educational institutions or organisations delivering soil science education to develop innovative ways of incorporating soil science into lessons.
+Up to £1000 is available to encourage primary, secondary and tertiary educational institutions or organisations delivering soil science education within the United Kingdom.

 Applications are reviewed on a quarterly basis and applicants will be notified of the outcome within 28 days of the review.
 As there are limited funds, applicants are encouraged to apply earlier in the year to ensure funds are available.